danilosimonatto/wordpress-automated-installer/README.md

-# WordPress automated installer
+# WordPress and daniloproject automated installer
-Basic command-line tool to install the latest version of WordPress and [daniloproject](https://github.com/benchmarkstudios/barebones) boilerplate theme.
+Basic command-line tool to install the latest version of WordPress and [daniloproject](https://github.com/danilosimonatto/daniloproject) boilerplate theme.

 ### Tasks